XIXUM/Corpus-Model-Training/README.md

 ```

 This will:
+1. Load text from `data/ASchoolEssay.txt`.
+2. Split the text into sentences/segments using a specific Regex pattern (handling quotes and brackets).
-1. Run two models on a sample corpus.
+3. Run two models on the segments.
-2. Compare their outputs.
+4. Compare their outputs.
-3. Save any sentences where the models disagree to `disagreement_logs/`.
+5. Save any sentences where the models disagree to `disagreement_logs/`.

 ### Neural Network Training (Basic)